 We are also being confronted with our own mortality every day.
 We are seeing stark reminders that death comes to us all, when many understandably don’t want to even think about that.

-It accompanies war-talk of an “invisible enemy”, “field hospitals” and “fighting a battle”, which gives a sense of the unpredictable yet invasive nature of our times.
+The pandemic has led to war-talk of an “invisible enemy”, “field hospitals” and “fighting a battle”, which gives a sense of the unpredictable yet invasive nature of our times.
 The language of war when highlighting illness – which has been proven to be unhelpful – creates an understandable anxiety.

 It’s no wonder if you’re feeling overwhelmed.